GiGurra/heisenberg/README.md

 ```

 It's a matter of taste if you prefer mixing in components or just having the Character class above store a SaveCharacter object + an owner field.
-I prefer component mixins.
+I prefer component mixins - Heisenberg will let you do either.

 A word on traditional OO inheritance:
 * Heisenberg does not (yet) support inheritance